fbpx

 of 155 watering actions program-wide

-Please Note: For the purpose of the Flow-MER Program, Lock 1 to 9 are included as part of the Lower Murray Region and Lock 10 to 15 are included as part of the Central Murray region.
+Please Note: For Flow-MER, Locks 1 to 9 are included as part of the Lower Murray Selected Area and Lock 10 to 15 are included as part of the Central Murray Valley.

 Total Commonwealth environmental water delivered with fish outcomes expected